towersvault/shinpokered/README.md

 - When holding B to go faster, the player animation is sped-up by 50% to avoid the "ice skating" appearance
 - PP usage is now tracked for both wild and AI trainer pokemon
 - Fixed a scrolling text artifact in the credits when running in GBC-mode
+- Softlock teleport sets money to at least if player has less than that

 #Changes not yet in the ips patch files: